Failed at Breastfeeding? – It’s Okay

 The bond with each of my four children has everything to do with our intense love for each other; the countless hours spent together – not just feeding them but looking out for them, cuddling them, spoiling them, disciplining them, and being their unconditional, eternal number one fan.

-It's not the most natural thing in the world.
-I cannot stand all the posts on Facebook and forums that ridicule and criticize all moms that formula feed.
+It’s not the most natural thing in the world.
+I cannot stand all the posts on Facebook and forums that ridicule and criticize all moms who formula feed.

-The day I gave her her first bottle of formula, I cried because I knew I had failed her, but it was so good to see her guzzle down food.
-She was so hungry.
+The day I gave her her first bottle of formula, I cried.
+Breastfeeding had failed, and I felt like I had failed her.
+But seeing her guzzle it down, finally satisfied, was a moment of pure relief.
+She had been so hungry.

 The birth was traumatic for both.
 But regardless of all those women who are pro-breastfeeding, before you try to preach to the women who formula feed, stop for a minute and think, maybe it wasn’t because the mom was lazy or took the easy road.
 Maybe, just maybe, it was an actual problem that the mom agonized over, became depressed about, and cried every night about.